 While a picture might be worth a thousand words, a video is worth even more!
 This is the secret behind the rise of YouTube, the global destination for videos of all description.
-Almost every blog and article benefits for the addition of a video.
+Almost every blog and article can benefit from the addition of a video.

 Luckily for us empowered Drupal users the question is very simple, how to embed videos in Drupal 8.
-In this tutorial, I will take you through the following steps required for embedding videos in your Drupal site.
+In this tutorial, I will take you through the following steps required for embedding videos on your Drupal site.
+The process of adding Drupal videos is pretty simple and straight-forward.

 - Install and enable Video Embed Field module